 Your mortgage application is less likely to be successful if your credit rating has room for improvement, or if you don’t have a history of borrowing.
 As well as improving your credit score to up your chances of qualifying, you can also look for a bad credit mortgage.
 Because lenders view this type of mortgage as higher risk, the terms of the loan (especially the interest rate) will probably be less favourable than if you had a good credit rating.
 You can talk to an independent ‘whole market’ broker for an impartial overview of your options.

-For instance, you may have to put up a larger deposit.
 A Help to Buy ISA can help first-time buyers raise the required down payment.
 As long as you add at least £1,600, the government will top up your savings by 25%, up to a maximum £3,000 bonus.
 Conditions apply, including a maximum amount you can put in each month and an upper limit on the property price.

 The Help to Buy ISA will no longer be available to new savers after 30 November 2019, although you can still continue adding to it if you already have one, and claim your bonus at any point up to 1 December 2030.